 - Remove the filling from the fridge and divide into 4-6 pieces.

 - Roll each piece into a flat oval shape.

 - Coat the shaped korokke in plain flour, then the egg batter, then a generous coating of panko breadcrumbs.

-- Place the 2 korokke straight into the heated oil.
+- Place the korokke straight into the heated oil.
+I recommend cooking them in batches to avoid overcrowding the pan.
 (You can keep the other shaped korokke in the fridge/freezer while you wait for them to cook.)